Panama–California Exposition: Extension

 Prior to the end of 1915, plans began circulating for extending the exposition for another year.
 Most of the board of directors, however, were not able to continue into the new year and resigned.
 Funding for the 1916 addition came from Los Angeles, local businessman, proceeds from the 1915 expo, leftover funding from the Panama–Pacific International Exposition, and chambers of commerce outside of San Diego.
-On March 18, 1916 Secretary of the Navy Josephus Daniels pushed a button in Washington, D.C. that sounded a gong in the Plaza de Panama to commemorate "Exposition Dedication Day".
-While originally opened as Panama–California Exposition, the fair was rechristened the Panama–California International Exposition.
-This was actually valid renaming, for while the fair originally had no international exhibitors, by 1916 it had exhibits from Brazil, Canada, France, Germany, Italy, the Netherlands, Russia, and Switzerland.
-Most came from the recently closed Panama–Pacific International Exposition in San Francisco some of whom were unable to return to Europe due to World War I which had been raging since 1914.
+On March 18, 1916, Secretary of the Navy Josephus Daniels pushed a button in Washington, D.C. that sounded a gong in the Plaza de Panama to commemorate "Exposition Dedication Day".
+The fair was rechristened the Panama–California International Exposition.
+By this point, international exhibitors from the recently closed San Francisco exhibition had arrived in San Diego, and the expo had exhibits from Brazil, Canada, France, Germany, Italy, the Netherlands, Russia, and Switzerland.
+Some of these exhibitors were unable to return to Europe due to World War I which had been raging since 1914.
 Additional exhibits included an ice rink, an alligator farm, and performance shows.
 Some of the original buildings from the prior year were repurposed for new exhibits.

 In November 1916, Gilbert Davidson asked the Park Board for an additional three-month extension into 1917, but the expo was concluded on January 1, 1917.
 Events on the final day included a military parade in the Plaza de Panama, a mock military battle, and an opera ceremony at the organ pavilion.
 At midnight, the lights were turned off and pyrotechnics above the organ spelled "WORLD PEACE–1917".
 The total attendance for the second year was just under 1.7 million people.
 Over the two years a slight profit was earned over the total cost of organizing and hosting the expo.

 Legacy

-Speaking in July 1915, former President Theodore Roosevelt spoke to San Diegans at the Spreckels Organ Pavilion, and requested that San Diego keep the exhibition buildings permanently.
+The Exposition left a permanent mark in Balboa Park, which had been mostly open space before the fair.
+Former President Theodore Roosevelt spoke to San Diegans at the Spreckels Organ Pavilion in July 1915, urging San Diego to keep the exhibition buildings permanently.
+Even before the end of the first year of the expo, an organization was established to determine how the temporary buildings could be developed for museum use.
+The exposition also led to the eventual establishment of the San Diego Zoo in the park, which grew out of abandoned exotic animal exhibitions from the Isthmus portion of the expo.

-The Exposition's permanent buildings, still standing, include:
+Buildings from the exposition still standing include: